To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Vivint’s 80-pound motion sensor sensitivity is a great option for those of you with larger breeds.
 Unfortunately, there are a few items that we aren’t stoked about.

 Vivint’s customer service reputation is not as good as Frontpoint’s.
-This system also comes at a high price and a longer contract (3.5-5 human years).
+This system also comes at a high price and a long contract requirement (3.5-5 human years).
 If you plan on having cameras, you’ll be forced to upgrade to the highest monitoring plan ($44.99 per month).

 The control panel only has a 4-hour battery backup (whereas most competitors have 24 hours, which is safer in case of a power outage).
 Additionally, it only has a 120-day equipment warranty, which is extremely short compared to the competition (typically 1 year or longer).